 - Slowly return the egg mixture to the pan, whisking constantly.
 Return to the stove and cook over low heat until the mixture thickens and coats the back of a metal spoon.
 Be very careful to avoid scrambling the eggs.

 - Remove from heat and cool the mixture by placing the pan in a bowl of ice water.
-Then stir in heavy cream, lemon juice, and the pineapple puree mixture.
+Then stir in and the pineapple puree mixture.

 - Once cooled, pour through a strainer to remove any cooked bits of egg.
 Then cover with plastic wrap and press the plastic wrap against the surface of the mixture to prevent it from forming a skin.